-His answer is: Love.
+His answer is: love.
 But how is that sustained?
-Now let’s go back to 1 Corinthians 15:19: “If we have hoped in Christ in this life only we are of all men most to be pitied.”
+Now let’s go back to 1 Corinthians 15:19: “If in Christ we have hope in this life only, we are of all people most to be pitied.”
 If Christ is not raised and I am hoping for a resurrection, I am stupid living the life I am living.
 My life is crazy.
 My life is insane.
 My life is foolish.
 It is pitiable.
 It is nonsense if I am not going to be raised with Christ someday.
 Do you see?
-I will ask you right now.
-Are you living a life which is stupid if you are not raised from the dead?
+I will ask you right now: Are you living a life that is stupid if you are not raised from the dead?

-Wow.
-What an indictment of the American Church.
-What an indictment of the American Church.
+Wow!
+What an indictment of the American church.
+What an indictment of the American church.
 How are your choices?
-They look like everybody else in the world.
+Do they look like everybody else in the world?
 How much is it costing you to love people?
-Hardly anything, hardly any risks, hardly any dangers, hardly any choices that would be called imprudent?
-And yet your heart, I believe, from God Almighty, written on your heart is, “Oh, God, there has got to be more.
+Hardly anything?
+Hardly any risks?
+Hardly any dangers?
+Hardly any choices that would be called imprudent?
+And yet, I believe, from God Almighty, written on your heart is, “O God, there has got to be more.
 There has got to be more.
 There has got to be more than this middle American way of prosperity that causes people to get just as sick with mental disease as all the sicknesses in the simple, undeveloped places of the world.
 There has got to be more to this.”